 Commerce.services.localeListShippingCountries('chkt_L5z3kmQpdpkGlA').then((response) => console.log(response));

-Refer to the full response for the "List available shipping countries" request here.
+For more information, refer to the full response for listing available shipping countries.

 List available shipping subdivisions